A. Paul declares his rights as an apostle.

 Do you not know that those who run in a race all run, but one receives the prize?
 Run in such a way that you may obtain it.
 And everyone who competes for the prize is temperate in all things.
 Now they do it to obtain a perishable crown, but we for an imperishable crown.
 Therefore I run thus: not with uncertainty.
 Thus I fight: not as one who beats the air.
 But I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified.

 a.
 I run . . .
-I fight: Sporting events were big in Paul’s day as well as in our own.
-This would have been especially meaningful to the Corinthians, because their city was the center for the Isthmian Games, second in prestige to the ancient Olympics.
+I fight: Sporting events were big in Paul's day as well as in our own.
+This was especially meaningful to the Corinthians, because their city was the center for the Isthmian Games, second in prestige to the ancient Olympics.

 i.
 Paul often uses figures from arena competition (at least twelve different references in his letters), including examples of runners, boxers, gladiators, chariot racers, and trophies.

 b.
-Run in such a way that you may obtain it: Paul is telling us to train the compete as athletes who really want to win.
+Run in such a way that you may obtain it: Paul tells us to train and compete as athletes who really want to win.
 Without effort, nothing can be won in a sporting event.

 c.
 To compete as an athlete, one must be temperate.
 This term refers to the manner in which Roman athletes had to train for ten months before being allowed in the games.

 i.
-An athlete must refuse things that may be fine in themselves, but would hinder the pursuit of his goal.
-Even so, the Corinthians might have to refuse things that are fine in themselves (like meat sacrificed to idols), because having them might hinder the pursuit of the important goal: an imperishable crown, a heavenly reward that will never pass away.
+An athlete must refuse things that may be fine in themselves, but will hinder the pursuit of his goal.
+Even so, the Corinthians must refuse things that are fine in themselves (like meat sacrificed to idols), because having them may hinder the pursuit of the important goal: an imperishable crown, a heavenly reward that will never pass away.

 d.
-I discipline my body: Discipline is a weak translation; the word means “to strike under the eye; to give a black eye.”
-Paul didn’t want his body to lord it over his being.
+I discipline my body: Discipline is a weak translation.
+The ancient Greek word means "to strike under the eye; to give a black eye."
+Paul didn't want his body to lord it over his entire being.

 i.
-Bring it into subjection is literally to lead about as a slave.
-Paul was going to make sure that his body was the servant, and his inner man was the master.
-The desires of his body were not going to rule over himself!
+Bring it into subjection literally means to lead about as a slave.
+Paul made sure that his body was the servant, and his inner man was the master.
+The desires of his body were not going to rule over his entire self.

 ii.
-But Paul did not think the body evil; after all, it belongs to Jesus (1 Corinthians 6:20).
-Nor would he agree with later ascetics who punished their bodies in a quest for super-holiness.
-Through the centuries, there have been Christians known as flagellants, who would literally whip, beat, and torture themselves in a misguided attempt to fulfill this verse.
-Usually, these Christians thought they could pay for their sins through such self-torture, and they refused to recognize that Jesus paid all the penalty of their sin.
+But Paul did not think the body itself was evil; after all, it belongs to Jesus (1 Corinthians 6:20); nor would he agree with later ascetics who punished their bodies in a quest for super-holiness.
+Through the centuries, Christians known as flagellants would literally whip, beat, and torture themselves in a misguided attempt to fulfill this verse.
+Usually, these Christians thought they could pay for their sins through such self-torture, and they refused to recognize that Jesus paid all of the penalty of their sin.

 e.
 Lest when I have preached to others: Paul sees himself as both a herald of the games (who announced the rules), and as a participant.
 Paul told others the rules of the game, and he had to follow the rules himself.

 i.
-Preached: “refers to the office of the . . . herald, at these games, whose business it was to proclaim the conditions of the games, display the prizes, exhort the combatants, excite the emulation of those who were to contend, declare the terms of each contests, pronounce the names of the victors, and put the crown on their heads.”
+Preached: "Refers to the office of the . . . herald, at these games, whose business it was to proclaim the conditions of the games, display the prizes, exhort the combatants, excite the emulation of those who were to contend, declare the terms of each contest, pronounce the names of the victors, and put the crown on their heads."
 (Clarke)

 f.
 Lest . . .
 I myself should become disqualified: In this context, disqualified probably doesn't refer to the loss of salvation (no Greek's citizenship was revoked upon losing), but the loss of reward.